GabeScott/standard-works-vault/General Conference/1988 April - To the Single Adult Brethren of the Church.md

 Here are some of the priorities we pray that you single adult brethren will consider to be essential in your life.

 First, continue to draw close to the Savior through private, sincere, heartfelt prayer.
-Remember always, “the effectual fervent prayer of a righteous man availeth much” (James 5:16).
+Remember always, “the effectual fervent prayer of a righteous man availeth much” ([[James 5.16|James 5:16]]).

-“Feast upon the words of Christ” (2 Ne.
-32:3) by consistently studying the scriptures every day and by following the counsel of the living prophets.
+“Feast upon the words of Christ” ([[2 Nephi 32.3|2 Ne.
+32:3]]) by consistently studying the scriptures every day and by following the counsel of the living prophets.
 Particularly make the study of the Book of Mormon a lifetime pursuit and daily sup from its pages.

 Be an example in your Church activity—honor the Sabbath day, attend your meetings, observe the Word of Wisdom, pay your tithes and offerings, support your leaders, and otherwise keep the commandments.
 Serve cheerfully and gratefully in every calling you receive.
 Live worthy of a temple recommend and enjoy the sweet, sacred spirit that comes from frequent temple attendance.